 At 6’6”, Christian Bezenar takes his larger-than-life height to new levels by including the thoughts and ideas of those around him and cultivating a team environment.
 He lives by three philosophies - Be kind.
 Be respectful.
 Work hard. - which are reflected in his work.
 He loves educating and helping partners and colleagues succeed by serving in whatever capacity necessary.

 He has been in the tissue banking industry for over 15 years, eight of which were at AlloSource, in various roles including National Allograft Manager.
 Christian possesses a B.A. and M.A. in Political Science and German from California Lutheran University and Bowling Green State University, respectively.
-He is currently finishing his Executive M.B.A. program from the Daniels College of Business at the University of Denver.
+He recently finished his Executive M.B.A. program from the Daniels College of Business at the University of Denver.

 Christian is the father of two beautiful daughters and a husband to an incredible wife.
 Collectively, he has spent about five years living abroad (Germany, Austria and Japan).
 His favorite movie growing up was “Strange Brew” and, to this day, his high school friends call him “Hoser”.
 As 3rd cousin second removed from the most interesting man in the world, Christian proudly brings masculinity to all situations showing others how he writes the rule book one eloquent word at a time.

 Katie Hanzlicek might be better known as the organizing super-human who thrives on bettering inefficiencies, as exemplified by her contemplation of how to better organize the parking spaces at the office.